 I really enjoy finding out who my students are as people and watching them progress in their skills.

 There are no reviews yet

-I am a certified, professional Life Coach.
+A certified, professional Life Coach.
 I did my training through IPEC.
-I have:

 A 200-hour Yoga Teacher certification in Yin Yoga.

-Formal training in mental health awareness and Mindfulness.
+Formal training in mental health awareness, mindfulness and meditation

 I am happy to charge clients by the lesson or I can offer discounted package rates.